 Costs and grant amounts

 The grant may be used for investment in and operation of research infrastructure of national interest, and may include costs for coordination, development, construction or upgrading of the infrastructure.
-The grant may not be used for research, salaries for doctoral students, grants to education, graduate schools, conference grants, researcher exchanges, travel grants for researchers using the infrastructure, or similar.
+The grant must not be used for research, salaries for doctoral students (including departmental duties), grants to education, graduate schools, conference grants, researcher exchanges, travel grants for researchers using the infrastructure, or similar.
 Nor may the grant be used to fund participation in EU projects, unless this has been specifically agreed.

-Research infrastructure with an ongoing infrastructure grant may apply to operate and develop the activities that fall within the framework for the existing grant, that is to say not for upgrades that significantly change the focus and area of operation of the infrastructure.
+Research infrastructure with an ongoing infrastructure grant may apply to operate and develop the activities that fall within the framework for the existing grant, but not for upgrades that significantly change the focus and area of operation of the infrastructure.

-Co-funding refers to direct grants from the administrating organisation and any consortium members.
+Co-funding entails direct contributions from the administrating organisation and other participating organisations that are paid to the infrastructure over and above the grant from the Swedish Research Council.
 Grants from other public and private funding bodies, the EU, other public agencies and direct government appropriations, and also user fees, may be regarded as co-funding.

-Existing resources (including depreciation of equipment already acquired) that the administrating organisation and any consortium members make available to the research infrastructure, and also existing grants from the Swedish Research Council, must not be included in the co-funding.
+Existing resources (including depreciation of equipment already acquired) that the administrating organisation and any other participating organisations make available to the research infrastructure, and also existing grants from the Swedish Research Council, must not be included in the co-funding.

 Please refer to the application form in Prisma in parallel with reading the instructions below, which describe the call-specific contents of the application.
 More information on what to do in practical terms is available in our Guide for applicants Opens in new window..

 Foreign experts are involved in the scientific evaluation of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.